wjy2249/linkwu.github.io/_pages/about.md

 I am currently pursuing a master's degree at the College of Computer Science, Zhejiang University (2023-present).
 I am affiliated with the [State Key Laboratory of CAD & CG](http://www.cad.zju.edu.cn/), where I am fortunate to be supervised by Prof. [Qiang Zou](https://qiang-zou.github.io/).
 Prior to this, I completed my undergraduate studies at Dalian University of Technology (2019-2023), under the guidance of Prof. [Miao Zhang](https://scholar.google.com/citations?hl=zh-CN&user=Uu5ct6YAAAAJ&view_op=list_works&sortby=pubdate).

 My research interests include but are not limited to geometric modeling, computer-aided design, parallel computing, and computer graphics.
-Currently, I'm working on GPU accelerated B-spline modeling.
+Currently, I'm working on high performance GPU B-spline modeling.

 News
 ======